AJBoyle31/hotel-project/README.md

-This is a challenge I'm going to use React.js.
+I took on this challenge and saw it as an opportunity to grow my skills in React.